sooraj14072001/TEAM-GENOMICS-ONE/README.md

      - “FastQC output”: all six RawData outputs of FastQC
      - Then Execute
      - Inspect the webpage output produced by the tool to check if trimming/filtering is necessary before mapping the reads.

+     The quality score for each sequence is a string of characters, one for each base of the nucleic sequence, used to characterize the probability of mis-identification of each base.
+The score is encoded using the ASCII character table.
+According to our quality check no further trimming or filtering is needed.
+-All samples show a non-normal GC content distribution as it is a characteristic feature of many exome capture methods.

 ```

 ### Step 3: Adapter Trimming